SteveShelnanMa/SteveShelnanMa.github.io/_pages/about.md

 ### I am on the 2024-2025 job market.

-Here is my [Curriculum Vitae](https://SteveShelnanMa.github.io/CV/cv.pdf) updated on 09/01/2023.
+Here is my [Curriculum Vitae](https://SteveShelnanMa.github.io/CV/cv.pdf) updated on 06/01/2024.

-## The website is still under construction.
-Everything on it should NOT be considered as related to me until I delete this sentence!